ChrisMich2209/LaunchX_2022/README.md

 # LaunchX_2022

-# ¿Practicas de Intro a Frontend?
+# Directo a el viaje